kinecosystem/partners-docs/website/versioned_docs/version-0.7/api_add_native_offer_to_marketplace.md

 3. Add the native offer you created in the following way:

+> **NOTES:**
->**NOTE:** Each new offer is added as the first offer in Spend/Earn Offers list the Marketplace displays.
+> * Each new offer is added as the first offer in Spend/Earn Offers list the Marketplace displays.
-On Android, Parameter `dismissOnTap` determines if the Marketplace needs to be dismissed on tap.
+> * On Android, Parameter `dismissOnTap` determines if the Marketplace needs to be dismissed on tap.
-Adding the same offer twice will update the existing one.
+> * Adding the same offer twice will update the existing one.
 <!--DOCUSAURUS_CODE_TABS-->
 <!--iOS-->
 ```swift